- Ukraine-War: Support for affected students and helpers

 Further information for international students:

 - The “Katholische Hochschulgemeinde Darmstadt (KHG)“ offers to accompany you for free, when you are viewing apartments or shared accommodation.
-The Buddies support you in getting in contact with possible landlords and accompany you for the viewing of accommodation.
+The Buddies support you in getting in contact with possible landlords and accompany you when visiting the accommodation.

 - You should start as early as possible to look for a room/apartment.
 Within six months your chances are good to find an affordable room.
 In the beginning, you might have to make concessions.